SeldonIO/seldon-core/docs-gb/README.md

 ```

-Seldon Core 2 offers a powerful, modular framework that enables businesses to deploy, monitor, and optimize ML models with key benefits such as:
+Seldon Core 2 offers a powerful, modular framework that enables you to deploy, monitor, and optimize ML models with key benefits such as:

 ## Flexibility: Real-time, your way

 Seldon Core 2 is designed to accommodate diverse machine learning deployment needs, offering a platform- and integration-agnostic framework that ensures seamless deployment across on-premise, cloud, and hybrid environments.
-Unlike rigid infrastructure solutions, the flexible architecture of Seldon Core 2 empowers businesses to build highly customizable applications tailored to their unique business and technical requirements.
+Unlike rigid infrastructure solutions, the flexible architecture of Seldon Core 2 empowers you to build highly customizable applications that are tailored to specific business and technical requirements.
 The adaptive framework future-proofs MLOps investments, enabling you to scale their ML deployments as applications and data evolve, whether in staging, testing, or production environments.
-Additionally, its modular design optimizes cost-efficiency and sustainability by allowing businesses to scale ML systems up or down as needed, reuse components across workflows, and maximize existing infrastructure investments.
+Additionally, its modular design optimizes cost-efficiency and sustainability by allowing you to scale ML systems up or down as needed, reuse components across workflows, and maximize existing infrastructure investments.
 This approach helps you to dynamically respond to changing demands, deploy resources efficiently, and maintain flexibility across any deployment environment, ensuring long-term scalability and operational efficiency.

 ## Standardization: consistency across workflows

 Seldon Core 2 enforces industry best practices for ML deployment, ensuring consistency, reliability, and efficiency across the entire machine learning lifecycle.
 By creating repeatable processes, you can deploy models faster, course correct efficiently, and gain a competitive advantage.
 The platform automates critical deployment steps, freeing teams from operational bottlenecks so they can focus on high-value tasks instead of repetitive workflows.

 With a "learn it once, repeat everywhere" approach, Seldon Core 2 ensures that the same streamlined, standardized process can be used to deploy models anywhere, whether on-premise, in the cloud, or hybrid environments.
 This scalability and efficiency reduce deployment risks and enhance overall productivity.
 Furthermore, Seldon’s standardized methods build trust in both existing and newly deployed models, no matter how many are in use.
-This consistency encourages innovation and unlocks the unrealized potential of AI, allowing businesses to confidently scale their ML operations while maintaining accuracy and compliance.
+This consistency encourages innovation and unlocks the unrealized potential of AI, allowing you to confidently scale their ML operations while maintaining accuracy and compliance.

 ## Enhanced Observability: Data-Centric monitoring